Switching nonparametric regression models for multi-curve data: Introduction

 \section{Introduction}

-We develop and apply a method to analyze multi-curve data where each curve follows a {\em{switching nonparametric regression model }} \citep{deSouza2014}: each curve, over its domain, switches among $J$ unobserved states with each state determining a function.
+We develop and apply a method for analyzing multi-curve data where each curve follows a {\em{switching nonparametric regression model }} \citep{deSouza2014}.
+That is, each curve, over its domain, switches among $J$ unobserved states with each state determining a function.
 The main goal is to estimate the function corresponding to each state and the parameters of the latent process, along with some measure of accuracy.

 We are motivated by the problem of calculating a building's ``typical curve" of energy consumption, that is, its expected energy consumption as a function of time and other variables (e.g., weather conditions).
 Such knowledge allows building managers to compare the building's real-time performance to its ``typical" performance which is useful, for instance, for assessing the impact of improvements on a building's energy efficiency.
-The data set we analyze was supplied to us by PulseEnergy, now part of EnerNOC.
+The data set we analyze was provided by PulseEnergy, now part of EnerNOC (www.enernoc.com).

-To understand our methodological approach, compare the plots in Figures \ref{buchanan_one} and \ref{buchanan_replicates}.
-Figure \ref{buchanan_one} shows hourly power usage during the months of June and July 2009 in an office building.
-On some days (holidays and weekends) energy usage is very close to zero.
-We can observe that on some business days the energy usage is very high, approximately twice as much as on the other days.
+To understand our methodological approach, compare the plots in Figure \ref{building_figures}.
+Figure \ref{building_one} shows hourly power usage during the months of June and July 2009 in an office building.
+On some days (holidays and weekends) energy usage is close to zero.
+We observe that on some business days the energy usage is very high, approximately twice as much as on the other days.
 This high power consumption occurs on warm days, when the cooling system (also called the chiller) of the building was probably on.
-Figure \ref{buchanan_replicates} presents the building daytime power usage from 9am to 4pm on 44 business days in June and July 2009.
+Figure \ref{building_replicates} presents the building daytime power usage from 9am to 4pm for 44 business days in June and July 2009.
 Several types of curves can be observed: one type corresponds to days when the cooling system was probably on and another type when the cooling system was off.
-We can also observe that on some days the chiller turned on in the middle of the day.
+We also observe that on some days the chiller turned on in the middle of the day.
 On one day the chiller went on, off and then on again.